vitaly-t/pg-promise/README.md

 When we pass `values` as a single parameter or inside an array, it is verified to be an object that supports function `formatDBType`, as either its own or inherited.
-And if the function exists, its return result overrides both the actual value and the formatting meaning of `values`.
+And if the function exists, its return result overrides both the actual value and the formatting syntax for parameter `query`.

 This allows use of your own custom types as formatting parameters for the queries, as well as overriding formatting for standard object types, such as `Date` and `Array`.